I Missed the Early Signs of Arthritis In My Dog

 It is a degenerative disease that causes pain, loss of mobility, and a decreased quality of life.
 Signs of canine arthritis include stiffness when getting up or lying down, limping, slowing down on walks, pain after exercise, or reluctance to jump or climb steps.
 It’s important to recognize these signs and begin treatment early, to slow the progression and help preserve your dog’s quality of life. – Whole Dog Journal

 I Thought Early Morning Stiffness Was Normal

 For the past 6 months or so Laika has been a little slower to rise in the morning.
-I didn’t make much of it; I’m always slow waking up.
-I attributed it to aging.
+I didn’t make much of it; I’m always slow in the morning, so I attributed it to aging.
 Here’s a few of the other arthritis symptoms she was showing that went unnoticed.